keks24/raspberry-pi-luks/README.md

 ```

 ### Verifying the new cipher method
-Finally, verify, if the re-encryption was successful:
+Finally, `verify`, if the re-encryption was successful:
 ```bash
 $ cryptsetup status cryptroot
 /dev/mapper/cryptroot is active and is in use.